-Another limitation of supervised learning methods is that they can only classify the data belonging to \textit{seen classes} (i.e., classes covered by the training data), but they cannot classify the data into previously \textit{unseen classes} (i.e., classes not covered by the training data) \cite{wang2019survey,socher2013zero}.
-Although this limitation is inherent in supervised learning, the ability to deal with previously unseen classes can bring huge benefit to many real-world applications where classes are artificially defined, with no common consensus, or where classes may evolve over time, with new classes emerging and old ones becoming obsolete.
+Another limitation of supervised learning methods is that models can only classify the data belonging to \textit{seen classes} (i.e., classes labelled in the training data), but they cannot classify the data into previously \textit{unseen classes} (i.e., classes not labelled in the training data) \cite{wang2019survey}.
+Although this limitation is inherent in supervised learning, the ability to deal with previously unseen classes can bring huge benefits to many real-world applications where classes are artificially defined, with no common consensus, or where classes may evolve over time, with new classes emerging and old ones becoming obsolete.
 One such example is requirements classification where several classification schemes exist for non-functional requirements (NFRs) \cite{glinz2007non,eckhardt2016non}.

-As software applications, their requirements, and the theory of NFRs itself evolve over time, so do the classification schemes.
+As software applications, their requirements, and the theory of NFRs itself evolves over time, so do the classification schemes.
 Consequently, a dataset labelled using one set of classes (e.g., the PROMISE NFR Dataset \cite{jane_cleland_huang_2007_268542}) cannot be reused to train a method that intends to predict a different set of classes (e.g., based on the latest ISO/IEC/IEEE 29148 standard \cite{ieeestandard}).
 Each time a new classification scheme is used, the datasets must be relabelled accordingly, incurring expensive data-labelling costs.

 To address these problems, different learning paradigms have been proposed in recent years \cite{sarker2021machine}.
-One such paradigm is \textit{transfer learning}.
-Based on the idea of knowledge transfer and domain adaptation \cite{pan2009survey,weiss2016survey}, transfer learning aims at improving the performance of target learners or models on target domains by transferring the knowledge contained in different but related source domains \cite{zhuang2020comprehensive}.
-In doing so, transfer learning intends to alleviate the problems of data shortages and expensive data labelling efforts.
+One such paradigm is \textit{transfer learning} \cite{pan2009survey}, which aims to alleviate the problems of data shortages and expensive data labelling efforts by adapting existing well-trained ML models to different, but related domains or tasks \citep{zhuang2020comprehensive}.
+However, model adaptation still requires thousands or tens of thousands of labelled task-specific instances \cite{devlin2018bert}.

-Another paradigm is \textit{zero-shot learning} (ZSL) (also known as \textit{zero-data learning} \cite{larochelle2008zero}).
-ZSL intends to overcome the aforementioned two limitations of supervised learning, by predicting both seen and unseen classes, to classify instances belonging to the classes that have no labeled instances \cite{larochelle2008zero,lampert2009learning,palatucci2009zero}.

-Expanding on our preliminary study \cite{alhoshan2022zero}, this paper aims to study \textit{how Zero-Shot Learning can be used for requirements classification} and to gain insight into this new paradigm in the context of RE.
-Accordingly, we intend to make the following contributions: